 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Candler is worth considering.

-The per capita income in Candler in 2010 was $22,397, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $89,588 for a family of four.
+The per capita income in Candler in 2018 was $24,537, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $98,148 for a family of four.
 However, Candler contains both very wealthy and poor people as well.

+Candler is a somewhat ethnically-diverse town.
 The people who call Candler home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Candler residents report their race to be White, followed by Native American.
-Important ancestries of people in Candler include English, Irish, German, Scots-Irish, and Scottish.
+The greatest number of Candler residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Candler include English, German, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Candler is English.
 Other important languages spoken here include Spanish and Italian.